 Time.
 The nurse, midwife, or doctor has to actually be at the bedside of the woman every 15-30 minutes and take a minute or two to listen to the heart rate while palpating the contraction.
 It is easier for nurses to just look at the monitor on a screen at the nurse’s station.

 Big Business.
 Electronic fetal monitoring is a big business.
 There are approximately 28,000 fetal monitors in more than 3,400 hospitals in the US, representing an investment of over $700 million dollars.
-I find it interesting that hospitals can spend more than $200,000 per hospital on electronic monitor systems, but they cannot afford to pay $400-500 a piece for handheld Dopplers to use with intermittent auscultation.
-Electronic fetal monitoring is the perfect example of high-tech, high-cost, low evidence-based care.
+However, hospitals spend more than $200,000 per hospital on electronic monitor systems, but they do not want to pay $400-500 a piece for handheld Dopplers to use with intermittent auscultation.
+Electronic fetal monitoring is an example of high-tech, high-cost, low evidence-based care.

 Lack of leadership from ACOG.
 In their 2009 practice guidelines for fetal monitoring, ACOG states that “despite the frequency of its use, limitations of EFM include poor interobserver and intraobserver reliability, uncertain efficacy, and a high false-positive rate (pg.
 193).”
 ACOG lists all of the risks of EFM that I have described in this article (increased risk of Cesarean delivery, vacuum/forceps delivery, etc.), and the overall lack of benefits compared to intermittent auscultation.
 But then it goes on to state that “either option (EFM or intermittent auscultation) is acceptable (pg.
 196)” and that “logistically, it may not be feasible to adhere to guidelines for how frequently the heart rate should be auscultated (pg.
 196).”
 The rest of the article focuses on how to conduct EFM.
 Until ACOG makes a clear statement that intermittent auscultation is preferable to EFM, obstetricians in the U.S. will probably stick with the status quo of EFM—even though the research evidence overwhelmingly supports intermittent auscultation, and this evidence has been around for more than 30 years now.
 The American College of Nurse Midwives openly disagrees with ACOG and says that intermittent auscultation– not electronic monitoring– should be the preferred method.